Vu-citizen/RDP-VPN/README.md

 </p>
 <p>

-Next we will look at the to use a new vpn service call nord vpn and connect to japan.This is a subscription service require you to paid but is advertise as more secure but no all vpn are not that secure at the end of the day expecial the free one if its its free you are the money they want. look at example 5
+Next, we will look at using a new Nord VPN service to connect to Japan.
+This subscription service requires you to pay but is advertised as more secure, but not all VPNs are that secure at the end of the day, especially the free ones.
+If it is free, you are the money they want.
+Look at example 5.
 </p>
 <br />